-For the subsequent elementary reaction steps (N\ $\rightarrow$ NH3\), the investigated TM-N4 shows continuous downhill the $\Delta G$ , except for Cr-N4, Mn-N4 Ta-N4, V-N4, and Ru-N4.
-For TM-N4 (TM = Mn and Cr), it is seen that the N\ $\rightarrow$ NH\ is an endothermic process and the potential-determining step (Figs. S10 and S11).
-And for Ta-N4 (Fig. S9), V-N4 (Fig. 1b) and Ru-N4 (Fig. S7), the NH2\ $\rightarrow$ NH3 is the rate-determining step.
-This suggests that the TM-N4 with strong adsorption of NH3 unfavorable.
+For the subsequent elementary reaction steps $(N^ \rightarrow NH_3^)$, the investigated TM-N4 shows continuous downhill the ΔG , except for Cr-N4, Mn-N4, Ta-N4, V-N4, and Ru-N4.
+For TM-N4 (TM = Mn and Cr), it is seen that the $N^ \rightarrow NH^$ is an endothermic process and the potential-determining step (Figs. S10 and S11).
+And for Ta-N4 (Fig. S9), V-N4 (Fig. 1b) and Ru-N4 (Fig. S7), the $\rm NH_2^ \rightarrow \rm NH_3$ is the rate-determining step.
+This suggests that the TM-N_4 with strong adsorption of NO will bring the strong adsorption of $\mathrm{NH}{2}{}^{\ast}$ and make the desorption of NH3 unfavorable.
 Thus, based on the discussion above, it can be concluded that the over weak or strong adsorption of NO are both harmful for NORR, which will be limited by the NO activation and NH3 desorption, respectively.
-Moreover, the TM-N4 (TM = Co, Fe and Rh) with optimized N° adsorption (2.83, 1.90, 2.38 eV, respectively) show potential activity for NORR.
+Moreover, the TM-N4 (TM = Co, Fe and Rh) with optimized NO adsorption (-1.62, -2.04 and -2.18 eV, respectively) and optimized N adsorption (2.83, 1.90, 2.38 eV, respectively) show potential activity for NORR.

-In NORR, the free energy change ( $\Delta G$ ) of elementary reaction (protonation) is affected by the external potential, i.e., as the external increases, the $\Delta G$ will be less exothermic (usually used in ORR).
+In NORR, the free energy change (ΔG) of elementary reaction (protonation) is affected by the external potential, i.e., as the external increases, the ΔG will be less exothermic (usually used in ORR).
 When one of the elementary reactions becomes uphill, the NORR activity will be hindered.
 Thus, the elementary reaction with the least exothermic will affect the performance.
 It is seen that there exists the highest potential (noted as working potential), which can keep all the elementary reactions exothermic.
 The higher the working potential, the higher activity will be obtained.
-For $TM-N_4$ (TM = Co, Fe, and Rh), the elementary step of NO\ $\rightarrow$ NOH\ with $\Delta G$ is -0.02, -0.58, and -0.36 eV, respectively.
-It is clear that the Fe-N4 catalyst with an outstanding working potential of 0.58 V shows the highest activity for NORR among the TM-N4 catalysts.
-However, such a result is based on the elementary reaction of NO\ $\rightarrow$ NOH\.
-To exclude the influence of side reaction $(NO^ \rightarrow HNO^)$ , the dynamic process (the reaction barrier) of two possible reactions is investigated on Fe-N4, and the results are shown in Fig. 2a.
-IS, TS, FS represent the initial structure, transition structure and final structure for the formation of NOH\ and HNO\ intermediate, respectively.
-It is seen that the H adsorbed on C will move to the \NO and interact with N or O to form HNO\ and NOH\, respectively.
-Fig. 2c shows the energy barriers for producing HNO\ and NOH\ are 1.17 and 0.54 eV, respectively.
-Thus, the NO\ is preferred to be hydrogenated to \NOH over Fe-N4.
+For $TM-N_4$ (TM = Co, Fe, and Rh), the elementary step of $NO^ \rightarrow NOH^$ with ΔG is -0.02, -0.58 and -0.36 eV, respectively.
+It is clear that the Fe-N4 catalyst with an outstanding working potential of 0.58V shows the highest activity for NORR among the TM-N4 catalysts.
+However, such a result is based on the elementary reaction of $NO^ \rightarrow NOH^$.
+To exclude the influence of side reaction (NO^{} \rightarrow HNO^{}), the dynamic process (the reaction barrier) of two possible reactions is investigated on Fe-N4, and the results are shown in Fig. 2a.
+IS, TS, FS represent the initial structure, transition structure and final structure for the formation of NOH and HNO intermediate, respectively.
+It is seen that the H adsorbed on C will move to the NO and interact with N or O to form HNO and NOH, respectively.
+Fig. 2c shows the energy barriers for producing